awsdocs/aws-net-developer-guide/doc_source/sdk-net-async-api.rst

 Complete Sample
 ---------------

-The following code sample demonstrates the various patterns that you can use when calling the asynchronous request methods.
+The following code sample demonstrates the patterns you can use when calling the asynchronous request methods.

 .. literalinclude:: samples/async_net35_complete.cs
     :language: csharp